brainlet-ali/laravel-convert-timezone/README.md

 ## Security

-If you discover any security vulnerabilities, please email ali@brainlet.co instead of using the issue tracker.
+If you discover any security vulnerabilities, please create an issue on the GitHub repository.

 ## License